andimoto/keebcu/README.md

 It is also possible to modify the pcb dimensions with the 'pcb'-values.
 Available sizes for Arduino Pro Micro and Teensy2 are included.
 Just change the comments to select the right one.
 I recommend to measure your pcb anyway and check dimensions.
 You can also move the whole pcb and cutout for usb connection in X direction by setting 'pcbShift' with a positive or negative value.

 Generating risers for the keyboard can be selected with true/false and adjusted in width and length/depth.
 The colors of the risers and of cource the case and lid can be set after the screw hole array, at the end of the layout file.

+With the variable 'fRowSeparator' you can select if the F-Row or the most upper Row (key[0][1]==0) will be moved upwards by a half key unit.
+See example 'andimotoTKL_iso'.
+When selecting 'true' some modules will call 'getExtraFRow()' function to get the value to move F-Row upwards.

 ## Build STL Files
 I added the script 'build.sh' for building all necessary parts of a keyboard at once.
 It reads 'conf/module-calls.conf' and places each call at the end of the keyboard file to render it and safe it in the stl directory.
 The output is saved in stl directory under the keyboard name.